Msal44/Simple-Blockchain/README.md

 # Simple-Blockchain
-The Simple Blockahin project demonstrates at a high level how hashes are stacked with each other on a blockchain.
+The Simple Blockahin project demonstrates at a high level how hashes are connetced with each other on a blockchain.